Will Bitcoin Mining Survive the Energy Crisis?

 These are a few of the questions this article will look at.
 To begin, let’s take a closer look at the link between Bitcoin mining and energy.

 The Relationship Between Bitcoin Mining and Energy

 Bitcoin mining’s energy consumption is a controversial topic.
 Some consider it an important part of Bitcoin’s value proposition.
-Others see it as wasteful and harmful for the environment.
+Others see it as wasteful and harmful to the environment.

 Value judgments aside, energy is essential to Bitcoin’s success, both in terms of cybersecurity and economics.
-On one hand, the more energy required to verify transactions, the harder it becomes to fake transactions, since attempting to defraud the network requires burning huge amounts of energy.
-On the other hand, the more energy required to mint new bitcoins, the higher the price will be, since price reflects the cost of production.
+On the one hand, the more energy required to verify transactions, the harder it becomes to fake transactions since attempting to defraud the network requires burning huge amounts of energy.
+On the other hand, the more energy required to mint new Bitcoins, the higher the price will be since the price reflects the cost of production.